Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Annual Fee$89

-Welcome Bonus Earn 50,000 bonus miles plus 60 XP after you make $2,000 or more in purchases within the first 90 days of your account opening.
+Welcome Bonus Earn 70,000 bonus miles and 40 XP after you make $3,000 or more in purchases within the first 90 days of your account opening, plus 60 XP upon approval.

 Buying miles

 We don't generally recommend buying airline miles, but there can be situations where this is advantageous.
-This is usually when you're close to having enough miles for a specific redemption or when you can immediately use them for a ticket that would ordinarily cost a ton in cash.
+Examples include when you have nearly enough miles for a specific redemption or when you can immediately use miles for a ticket that would ordinarily cost a ton of money.
 Flying Blue occasionally sells miles at reasonable rates during promotions.
 A recent promotion offered 100% bonus miles, bringing the cost to around 1.53 cents per mile.

 Final Thoughts